Joris-van-der-Wel/bluefox/README.md

 _Note: XPath expressions often cause more overhead than CSS Selectors._

 #### .documentInteractive()
-This action causes the execution to remain pending if any of the `HTMLDocument` instances in `current value` have a `readyState` that is not `"interative"` nor `"complete"`.
+This action causes the execution to remain pending if any of the `HTMLDocument` instances in `current value` have a `readyState` that is not `"interactive"` nor `"complete"`.
 If the `current value` contains any `Element` instances, the check will be performed on their `ownerDocument`.
 The `current value` is not modified by this action.

 ```javascript
 window.addEventListener('DOMContentLoaded',